emory-libraries/avalon-terraform/README.md

 Turnkey comes bundled with [Persona](https://github.com/samvera-labs/samvera-persona) by default but can be configured to work with other authentication strategies by using the appropriate omniauth gems.
 Refer to [this doc](https://wiki.dlib.indiana.edu/display/VarVideo/Manual+Installation+Instructions#ManualInstallationInstructions-AuthenticationStrategy) for integration instruction.

+Emory Avalon is integrated with Omniauth SAML, many of the Avalon Application variables related to this integration.

 # Maintenance

 ## Update the stack

-You can proceed with `terraform plan` and `terraform apply` as often as you want to see and apply changes to the stack.
+You can proceed with `terraform plan --var-file=[workspace].tfvars` and `terraform apply --var-file=[workspace].tfvars` as often as you want to see and apply changes to the stack.
 Changes you make to the `*.tf` files  will automatically be reflected in the resources under Terraform's control.

 ## Destroy the stack

 Special care must be taken if you want to retain all data when destroying the stack.
 If that wasn't a concern, you can simply run

-    terraform destroy
+    terraform destroy --var-file=[workspace].tfvars

 ## Update the containers

 Since Avalon, Fedora, Solr and Nginx are running inside Docker containers managed by docker-compose, you can SSH to the EC2 box and run docker-compose commands as usual.

     docker-compose pull
     docker-compose up -d

 ## Performance & Cost

 The EC2 instances are sized to minimize cost and allow occasional bursts (mostly by using `t3`).
 However if your system is constantly utilizing 30%+ CPU, it might be cheaper & more performant to switch to larger `t2` or `m5` instances.

 Cost can be further reduced by using [reserved instances](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/) - commiting to buy EC2 for months or years.